Deknepollvatnet

-Degnepollvatnet or Deknepollvatnet (known locally as Polljavatnet) is a 697 daa lake in Kinn Municipality in Vestland county, Norway.
+Deknepollvatnet (known locally as Polljavatnet) is a 697 daa lake in Kinn Municipality in Vestland county, Norway.
 The lake is situated on the mainland between the small villages of Degnepoll and Tennebø, just 2.5 km east of the town of Måløy.

 The Norwegian national road 15 highway runs near the southern shore of the lake.

-Degnepollvatnet is a popular spot for fishing and swimming during the summer.
-During the winter, the lake is widely used for ice skating, but the most recent winters have not provided adequate cold weather for it to freeze.
+Deknepollvatnet is a popular spot for fishing and swimming during the summer.
+During the winter, the lake is widely used for ice skating when there is adequate cold weather for it to freeze.
 The lake has been used as a source of drinking water.